 A Powerful Interactive 3D Graphics Rendition Software Tool

 SESSystemViewer displays the system configuration specified by MultiGround, MultiGroundZ and MultiFields software packages.
-All computation results pertaining to the system configuration can be displayed right on the system component itself in vivid spot colors that reflect intensity of the displayed quantity such as conductors’ leakage currents, longitudinal currents and ground potential rises (GPR).
+All computation results pertaining to the system configuration can be displayed right on the system component itself in vivid spot colors that reflect the intensity of the displayed quantity such as conductors’ leakage currents, longitudinal currents and ground potential rises (GPR).
 Computation results are displayed above the specified observation points in 3D or 2D spot plots.
 Soil layers and finite volumes of soils are displayed with their patch charge densities.

 The main graphics computation engine of SESSystemViewer is driven by the OpenGL industry standard protocol.
-The interface consists essentially of a convenient single window environment that is segmented into seven regions, namely:
+The interface essentially consists of a convenient single window environment that is segmented into seven regions, namely:

 SESSystemViewer loads the information contained in the input file or in the computation database and displays it as any combination of the following items: